jachy-h/pi-git-sync/README.md

 }
 ```

+This is the default generated configuration.
+Filtering priority is: built-in hard deny > `exclude` > `include`.

 | Field | Purpose |
 | --- | --- |
 | `branch` | The shared branch used by setup and sync |